Home > About Us > FAQ

 Can I transfer or rollover a distribution from my employer's 401(k) plan into an IRA with Firsthand Funds?

 Yes, you may establish a Firsthand IRA account through a 401(k) rollover.
 The minimum to establish an IRA with Firsthand Funds is $2,000.
-You can download the IRA form and prospectus from our website or contact Shareholder Services toll free at 1.888.884.2675, option 2, to request an IRA kit in the mail.
+You can download the IRA form and prospectus from our website or contact Shareholder Services toll free at 1.888.884.2675 to request an IRA kit in the mail.
 Please read the prospectus carefully before investing.

 Can I open a Roth IRA with Firsthand Funds?

 Yes, you may open a Roth IRA for a minimum of $2,000.
-You may download the application, along with a prospectus, from our website or request one by contacting Shareholder Services toll free at 1.888.884.2675, option 2.
+You may download the application, along with a prospectus, from our website or request one by contacting Shareholder Services toll free at 1.888.884.2675.
 Please read the prospectus carefully before investing.

-What are the annual maintenance fees for a traditional IRA and a Roth IRA?
+What are the annual maintenance fees for IRAs and Coverdell Education Savings Accounts?

-The annual maintenance fee for both a traditional IRA and a Roth IRA is $10.
+The annual maintenance fee for IRAs and Coverdell Education Savings Accounts is $20 per account.
 This fee is per type of account.
-So, for example, if you have a traditional IRA account with money invested in each of five funds, your annual maintenance fee would be $10.
-If you have a traditional IRA account and a Roth IRA account, each with investments in one or more funds, your maintenance fee would be $20.
-The fee for termination, rollover, or transfer of account to a successor custodian is $10.
+So, for example, if you have a traditional IRA account with money invested in each of two funds, your annual maintenance fee would be $20.
+If you have a traditional IRA account and a Roth IRA account, each with investments in one or more funds, your maintenance fee would be $40.

 Other Questions

-Call Shareholder Services toll-free at 1.888.884.2675, option 1.
+Call Shareholder Services toll-free at 1.888.884.2675.
 Our associates are available to assist you Monday through Friday, 5:00 A.M. to 5:00 P.M.
 Pacific Time.
 Or e-mail them to our webmaster and we may add them to this page.